 I’d like you to be the judge whether these situations might apply to you or the people you care for, and create a dialogue about it via my comments section below.
 As always, I want to hear what you have to say.

 My Take on Life Insurance

 I see it as a hedge against an uncertain yet potentially disastrous financial mess.
 If an individual can self-insure, this is a good thing and maybe the best-case scenario.
 Such an individual would avoid paying premiums to the insurance carrier selling the insurance.
 This is what I’d like to do as I get older but there are no guarantees I will be in this financial position.

 What I want (to do) versus what actually happens are two different things

 A good example for self-insurance is a retired couple or an individual with a dependable stream of income, probably a diverse income stream from a variety of sources (company pension plan, investment income and government benefits).
 This couple or individual senior would also carry little to no debt, have no major liabilities or no dependents.
-On the subject of not carrying debt into retirement, it seems many Boomers are comfortable with it.
-I don’t share their tolerance for debt.
-Upon death, there could be unforeseen expenses so insurance can help in this regard.
-They can also cover estate costs (tax liabilities) or left directly to a beneficiary to provide additional amounts to a particular person.
+Their assets would be able to manage estate costs (tax liabilities) or left directly to a beneficiary to provide additional amounts to a particular person.
+That’s ideal.

 What seniors are good candidates for life insurance?

 Life insurance can also be a good way to leave some money to a beloved charity.
 Besides, as a society we’re living longer.
 Insurance companies in recent years have adjusted for this need; many insurance companies will now issue coverage up to age 85.

 - Couples who will experience a catastrophic income loss if a spouse dies.